0 / 0

 Data format

 Tabular: .csv, .xls, .json files.
-See Prepare data view
+See Preparing input data in a Decision Optimization experiment

 Data from Connected data assets

-For deployment see Model input and output data file formats
+For deployment, see Model input and output data file formats for Decision Optimization

 Data size